7 Ways to Help Insomnia Tonight

 Avoid Classic Triggers

 You may already know that certain foods and behaviours contribute to your insomnia.
-But especially if you’re not sure what causes your sleepless nights, I suggest using the recommendations below for a time.
-I can almost guarantee you’ll see a change in your sleep and your next day energy levels.
+But especially if you’re not sure what’s causing your sleepless nights, I suggest using the recommendations below for a while.
+I can almost guarantee you’ll see a change in your sleep and your energy levels the next day.

 Turn off your devices and limit screen time before bed.
 Research shows that the blue light our screens emit impacts the brain, and the hormone melatonin, which is responsible for healthy sleep patterns.